Best eco-friendly Christmas gifts

 10. Get together for a carol singalong

 Music is a massive part of Christmas, so why not rally your neighbours and organise a singalong?
-It's a great way of getting people in the festive mood and including those who usually suffer from loneliness at this time of year.
+It's a great way to get people in the festive mood and include those who usually suffer from loneliness at this time of year.

 - Drop a note through people's doors or use the neighbourhood WhatsApp group (if it exists) to gauge appetite and set a date.